Gourab-Ghosh/archinstall/README.md

 Contributions to the script are welcome.
 Please ensure to test changes in a controlled environment before submitting a pull request.

-## License

-This script is distributed under the MIT license, allowing modification and distribution of the software with few restrictions.

 ## Acknowledgments

 Thanks to the Arch Linux community for their extensive documentation and support which greatly aided in the creation of this script.